 Tips for Writing a Eulogy

-a person delivering a eulogy
+Image of a person giving a eulogy

 Writing a eulogy to properly honor and commemorate a loved one is a big responsibility.
 This is an opportunity to comfort friends and family, pay respects to the decedent, share stories and details of their life, and ultimately, offer a memorable dedication that fully conveys how meaningful this person was in your life and the lives of others.
 While eulogizing someone is highly personal and differs greatly based on a number of factors, there are some tips you can follow to make it an easier, smoother experience that offers comfort and compassion to the entire group.
 Read on for Tegeler’s tips for writing a eulogy.